dspace-group/simphera-reference-architecture-aws/README.md

 ### Create State Bucket

-As mentioned before Terraform stores the state of the resources it creates within an S3 bucket.
+As mentioned before, Terraform stores the state of the resources it creates within an S3 bucket.
 The bucket name needs to be globally unique.

 After you have created the bucket, you need to link it with Terraform: